 My favorite way to eat sardines: this Indian sardine stir-fry!

 I’m guessing you haven’t heard of sardine thoran before.
 This stir-fry is a south Indian Keralite dish.
 Think: stir-fried sardines coated in delicious, aromatic Indian spices!
 The spices and coconut help mask the strong fishy flavor of sardines.
 Even if you’re not typically a fan of sardines, give this dish a try!

-During my pregnancy, I made sure to make this sardine stir-fry at least once or twice every trimester.
-By the end of my pregnancy, I actually started craving sardines – which is very strange for me.
+When I was pregnant with Tony, I made sure to make this sardine stir-fry at least once or twice every trimester.
+By my third trimester, I actually started craving sardines – which is very strange for me.
 I’d just mash them up, mix them with mayo and eat them on crackers.
 Now, I’m back to only eating sardines in the form of this sardine thoran.

-You can always replace the sardines with another type of fish if you really want to: canned tuna works well too!
+You can always replace sardines with another type of fish if you really want to: canned tuna works well too!
 I almost always make this with sardines though because it’s the only way I can get myself to happily eat sardines, whereas I can eat tuna in many different ways (see my tuna recipes on the blog).